fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Compatibility with plugin WooCommerce Subscriptions.
+PHP warning when trying to output information for recurring shipping packages.

 = 4.0.0 - 2024-12-11 =

 * POSSIBLY BREAKING CHANGES - Changes to how substeps are added to the checkout page can break functionality of Fluid Checkout PRO and other add-ons until they are also updated to the latest versions, which might affect custom code on your website.